-This month, we have taken some of the most common questions asked by our members and presented them to Selinda Randall – REIQ Trainer and PMSS team member.
+To give you a taste of what the PMSS provides, we have taken some of the most asked questions and presented them to Selinda Randall – REIQ Trainer and Property Management Support Service (PMSS) team member.

 Q: CAN WE ISSUE FOUR WEEKS NOTICE TO LEAVE FOR PROPERTY BEING SOLD IF THE LEASE IS DUE TO EXPIRE WITHIN THE NEXT FOUR WEEKS BUT IS FIXED TERM AT THE MOMENT?

-There is no special provision in the RTRA Act that allows the lessor/agent to end a fixed term tenancy as a result of the sale.
+There is no special provision in the RTRA Act that allows the lessor/agent to end a fixed-term tenancy as a result of the sale.
 Therefore, any notice to end the fixed term tenancy would simply be a normal two months ‘without grounds’ notice.

 Q: WHO PAYS FOR PEST CONTROL?

 Selinda: This question will always come up about who is responsible as the RTRA Act does not specify which party is responsible for pest control.
-The parties should reach agreement about the obligations of each.
+The parties should reach an agreement about the obligations of each.

 The lessors’ obligations are to provide a property that is clean and fit for the tenant to live in with appropriate regard for the health and safety of the tenants.
-In terms of pest control, it would be reasonable to expect the lessor to provide a property that is not infested with pests and vermin.

-So, it would be reasonable to expect the tenant to not do anything likely to cause or attract pests and vermin, and to pay for pest control where their actions have caused the property to be exposed to pests.
+So, it would be reasonable to expect the tenant to not do anything likely to cause or attract pests and vermin.
+It would also be reasonable to expect the tenant to pay for pest control where their actions have exposed pests to the property.